 back as you get back to the hills.

 We have all lost a little fitness level since the Covid-19 pandemic brought movement restrictions and lock down to our lives.
 Unless you were one of the lucky few whose 2km, 5km or 20km exercise limit gave you access to mountain paths and leafy valleys, you have probably lost some muscle tone and endurance.
 Of course, some folks trekked up and down their stairs or worked out to online Zoom classes.
 And others trekked to and from the fridge.
-But whatever your experience was, those of us who treasure the outdoors will be looking forward to getting our walking boots, getting out into nature again and truly appreciating our outdoor adventures.
+But whatever your experience was, those of us who treasure the outdoors will be looking forward to getting out our walking boots, getting out into nature again and truly appreciating our outdoor adventures.

 Here are some easy day hikes within easy access of Dublin, to get you, and the family, back in trekking mode: